 This course requires students to conduct an in-depth review of the theoretical basis of traditional theories of typical and atypical child development and from a behavior analytic perspective.
 Students will compare and contrast the behavior analytic perspective to traditional psychological and psychodynamic models of language, psycho-social skill development.
 Early language development models are analyzed and critiqued, using the above perspectives and in relation to typical the achievement of developmental milestones.
-Behavior analytic topics that will be studied in depth will include; 1) understanding the development of stimulus control and basic learning behavior in early development, 2) the establishment of functional, language and communication skills and 3) behavioral research on teaching complex social behavior.
+Behavior analytic topics that will be studied in depth will include; 1) understanding the development, 2) the establishment of functional, language and communication skills and 3) behavioral research on teaching complex social behavior.